ligerandbear/frontend-nanodegree-mobile-portfolio/README.md

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+To speed up the scroll animation, I:

+1. Took all variable definitions I could out of for loops
+2. Made the number of pizzas created on load dynamic depending on screen size
+3. Created a Document Fragment that had each scrolling pizza append to it and then appended the Document Fragment to the page
+4. Changed querySelectorAll to getElementById or getElementsByClassName, as applicable
+5. Tried to take the phase calculation out of the for loop in updatePostistions() - using the hints provided has only seemed to slow down my scoll speed, not sure what I did wrong

+To speed up the speed to resize the random pizzas using the slider I:

+1. Deleted determineDx() - I re-worked it as shown in the class videos to work as a staright percent rather than going back and forth from pixels to percentages
+2. Took all variable definitions I could out of for loops

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")